saleslessa/RPG/README.md

   - HTML5/jQuery/Bootstrap
   - ASP.NET MVC 6
   - Entity Framework
-  - Specification Patterns
+  - Specification Pattern

-This project has a completely opened code.
 This main functionalities are:

 - Creation of Players mainly for Daemon and D&D 3.5/4.0 Systems
 - Creation of Items.
 Players can buy items from an fake store and the campaign master can approve your shoppings